sajari/sdk-php/README.md

 The official [Search.io](https://www.sajari.com) PHP client library.

-Search.io is a smart, highly-configurable, real-time search service that enables thousands of businesses worldwide to provide amazing search experiences on their websites, stores, and applications.
+Search.io offers a search and discovery service with Neuralsearch®, the world's first instant AI search technology.
+Businesses of all sizes use Search.io to build site search and discovery solutions that maximize e-commerce revenue, optimize on-site customer experience, and scale their online presence.

 ## Table of contents